Steak and Potato Soup

 Instructions

 • In a large skillet set over medium high heat, add the cooking oil.
 Brown the beef on all sides, but no need to cook through.
-Add to the slow cooker.
+Add the meat to the slow cooker.

 • Add remaining ingredients EXCEPT the cream.